damnownxr/local-twitch-chat-bot/README.md

 ### What kind of bot is this?

-**Damnowner chat bot** is a local Twitch chat bot with a web panel.
+**Local twitch chat bot** is a local Twitch chat bot with a web panel.

 It can:
 - delete messages with blocked words;